obs145628/cl-book/README.md

 # Requirements

-Only Rust.
+- Rust (Tested with rustc 1.40.0)
-Tested with rustc 1.40.0 on Ubuntu 18.04
+- LLVM (Tested with v9.0.0) (some compilers generate LLVM IR) Tested on Ubuntu 18.04

 # Front-End languages